itsabubakar/project-genius/README.md

 About
 Contact
 Partnerships
+Terms and condition
+Privacy policy
+Start application page

 ### Tasks
+- Use better icons everywhere
+- Get links right
+- Get images right
+- Deploy and share with morgan
 - Look for small pictures and use in rules part
-- Look for engineering hackathron picture
-- Use better icons everywhere
+- Replace images with proper ones